+Drawing from the greater than 30$\%$ OMP efficiency demonstrated by the JILA eEDM group without any vibration repumps~\cite{Zhou2020}, it's feasible to attain unity eEDM-sensitive state preparation of $^{232}$ThF$^+$ within just a few iterations.
+Even for more complex molecules with larger nuclear spins, such as $^{229}$ThF$^+$, although the OMP method alone may result in lower state preparation efficiency, implementation of QLS can offset this through additional iterations.
+State detection involves a Raman transfer of $^{232}$ThF$^+$ from the $^3\Delta_1$ to $^1\Sigma^+$ state, employing a similar QLS readout method.

-\textbf{Segmented ring ion trap and rotating electric and magnetic fields.} To probe fundamental symmetry breaks using molecular ions, a biased electric field must be applied to mix states with opposite parities.
-However, this biased electric field is typically incompatible with trapped ions because even a weak DC electric field ($\sim$10 V/cm) will eject the ions out of the trap.
-The JILA eEDM group first demonstrated polarization of the molecular ions using a rapidly rotating electric field\cite{Loh2013, Cairncross2017}.
-However, implementing QLS in a rotating frame is challenging because of difficulties in light delivery and excess heating.
-In this letter, we solve this conflict by completely decoupling the QLS and spin-precession measurements.
-An essential step of our solution is to design and fabricate a segmented ring trap, as shown in Figure \ref{fig:exp}(b), which inherits many features from a trap designed by Sandia National Lab for scalable quantum computation\cite{Tabakov2015}.
+\textbf{Segmented ring ion trap and rotating electric and magnetic fields.} Probing fundamental symmetry breaks using molecular ions requires the application of a biased electric field to mix states with opposite parities.
+However, trapped ions are typically incompatible with such electric fields, as even a weak DC electric field (around 10 V/cm) can eject the ions from the trap.
+The JILA eEDM group first demonstrated polarization of molecular ions using a rapidly rotating electric field~\cite{Loh2013, Cairncross2017, Roussy2023}.
+Implementing QLS in a rotating frame, however, presents challenges due to light delivery complications and excess heating.
+In this letter, we resolve this conflict by entirely decoupling the QLS and spin-precession.
+A key of our solution involves designing and fabricating a segmented ring trap, as depicted in FIG \ref{fig:exp}(b).
+This trap incorporates several features from a design created by Sandia National Laboratories, which is intended for scalable quantum computation~\cite{Tabakov2015}.